DHARPA-Project/kiara_plugin.network_analysis/examples/data/gml/Readme.md

 - 78 edges (undirected)

 ### celegansneural
-*Note: The multigraph tag has been manually added to the original gml file so that it can be parsed by the networkX 3.0 code.*
+*Note: The multigraph tag has been manually added to the original gml file so that it can be parsed by the networkX 3.0 read_gml() code.*

 "Neural network of the nematode C. Elegans